dataminer-site/dataminer-site.github.io/docs/archive/0.10/guides/overview.md

 The guides section contains compact how-to guides that are focused on achieving a single goal.
 For an API references and examples, see the rest of the documentation.

 Note that there are many tools using DuckDB, which are not covered in the official guides.
-To find a list of these tools, check out the [Awesome DuckDB repository](https://github.com/davidgasquez/awesome-duckdb).
+To find a list of these tools, check out the [Awesome DataMiner repository](https://github.com/davidgasquez/awesome-duckdb).

 > Tip For a short introductory tutorial, check out the [Analyzing Railway Traffic in the Netherlands](/2024/05/31/analyzing-railway-traffic-in-the-netherlands) tutorial.